abeASH00/Employee-s-Performance-Analytics/README.md

 Hi, I'm Syahin, an aspiring Data Analyst passionate about HR analytics and business insights.

 ## 📌 Project Overview
-This project analyzes employee performance data using SQL, Python, and Power BI to uncover factors that influence productivity, engagement, and retention.
+This project analyzes employee performance data using SQL, and Power BI to test my skills on it.

 ## 📂 Project Files
 | File                      | Description                          |